 - Demand evidence.
 As a local councillor, demand to be provided with the data you require to make the right decisions.
 Ask questions and demand to know what the impact of council’s decisions–all decisions–will be on the local economy and community at large.
 Ask for regular updates on how council’s programs and services affect the local economy–its businesses, workers and residents.

 - Encourage competition.
 It is easy to fall into the trap of protecting local business from new or outside competition.
 Remember, more competition in your local economy will improve the ability of local businesses to compete and grow.
 Don’t be afraid of competition.
 Help local businesses and workers to become more competitive and successful in local and external markets.

 - Promote diversity.
 While economic development is often based on increasing specialisation, it is also important to encourage economic and social diversity.
 A socially diverse local economy is one where women, young people and people from all ethnic and cultural backgrounds are able to participate.
 An economically diverse economy contains a mix of industry sectors and businesses in different stages of growth.
 A diverse economy is not reliant on one market or industry, it contains local businesses competing in different markets.

-Characteristics of a good councillor
+Characteristics of a good local government councillor

 Local politics can strengthen or weaken the local economy, so make sure you are using your position on council for positive change.